 Honoring and preserving the legacy of Duke Ellington

-Mercedes Ellington and Tony Waag
+Hosted by Mercedes Ellington and Tony Waag

 Photograph by Kyle Martin